hands-on-cloud/hands-on.cloud/hugo/content/Security Best Practices For Serverless Applications/index.md

 For example, most functions probably don't really need access to databases or permissions to access servers, but these actions are executed by default by various serverless frameworks.

 Take the following **serverless.yml** default configuration for AWS Lambda in [Serverless Framework](http://serverless.com/).
-This configuration will allow all Lambda functions in the service to perform the submit action on an SNS(Software Notification Service) resource
+This configuration will allow all Lambda functions in the service to perform the submit action on an SNS(Software Notification Service) resource.

 ```yaml
 provider: